WebAssembly/wasi-sdk/README.md

 docker run -v `pwd`:/src -w /src ghcr.io/webassembly/wasi-sdk make
 ```

+Take note of the [notable limitations](#notable-limitations) below when
+building projects, for example many projects will need threads support
+disabled in a configure step before building with wasi-sdk.

 ## Notable Limitations

 This repository does not yet support C++ exceptions.
 C++ code is